Poptato/common-raml/README.md

-# common-raml
+# Poptato-common
-Poptato's common RAML definitions
+> Common RAML definitions used in Poptato